Jace Cannon-Brookes

 Daniela Peiris

-Daniela is an approachable and empathic psychologist who holds a Master of Clinical Psychology from Macquarie University.
-Daniela has specialised training and experience working with young people, adults, and families who have experienced trauma as well as anxiety and phobias, depression, child behaviour problems, adjustment difficulties, relationship problems, loss and grief.
+Daniela is an approachable and empathic clinical psychologist.
+She has experience working with young people and adults who have experienced trauma as well as anxiety and phobias, depression, child behaviour problems, adjustment difficulties, relationship problems, loss and grief.
 She is passionate about developing a collaborative therapeutic relationship in order to walk beside her clients as they grow.

 Daniela’s drive to work in the field of trauma began when she conducted research at the Traumatic Stress Clinic, where she had the privilege to hear the stories of people from a refugee background and first responders who had experienced significant trauma.
 Their stories of both struggle and resilience encouraged Daniela to pursue a career where she could support survivors of trauma.

 Through her varied experience Daniela understands that every client is unique and therefore her therapeutic approach should match her client’s personal needs or goals.
-She is able to work from a Cognitive Behavioural Therapy approach and also incorporate approaches such as Schema Therapy, Acceptance and Commitment Therapy, and Attachment Based Therapies.
+She is able to work from a Cognitive Behavioural Therapy approach and also incorporates approaches such as Schema Therapy and Acceptance and Commitment Therapy.
+Daniela is a Circle of Security International facilitator and often uses attachment-based approaches in therapy.

 Qualifications:

-- Bachelor of Advanced Science (Honours) (Psych), University of New South Wales
+• Bachelor of Advanced Science (Honours) Psychology, University of New South Wales

 Professional Memberships: